muppet9010/Factorio-JD-Plays/README.md

 - A small GUI will count down to the next biter hunter group and when there is a current group show who is being targeted.
 - The success of a biter hunt group vs the targeted player is broadcast in game chat using icons and stored for future modding use in an ingame persistent table.
 The winner is whoever lasts the longest out of the special biters and the targeted player after the biter hunt group targets the player, regardless of cause of death.
 Should neither have won by the next biter hunt group it is declared a draw.
 - Added a character-corpse image as the default game one is of an alive player.
-- Use Extra Biter Control mod and increase the pathfinder limits by atleast 5 to ensure all biters path to target quickly.
+- Use "Extra Biter Control" mod and increase the pathfinder limits by atleast a multiple of 5 to ensure all biters path to target quickly.